benschwarz/gallery-css/README.md

 # Gallery.css

-Gallery.css is all CSS.
-Think simple, maintainable and understandable image galleries without the use of Javascript.
+Gallery.css is *all* CSS.
+Think: Simple, maintainable and understandable galleries without the use of Javascript.

+_What?
+No script!?
+Why?_ — Gallery css started as an experiment to build interactive, fluid componentry without the need for jQuery, or a jQuery carosel script.
+Use this library, or don't — either way, hopefully you'll learn from the techniques used within.

 ### Getting started